 See more on spring maintenance procedures required after you have your rental property inspected.

-Homebuyers typically hire home inspectors before the purchase of a home or a rental property.
-Many sellers are demanding to sell without an inspection which is very risky for the buyer.
 Many issues with the home are hard to find, hidden out of site in hard to reach spots, or behind walls.
 Fortunately, your property manager may be trained or is experienced in checking those elements where trouble normally occurs.
-They’ll also be persistent in inspecting for telltale signs of ailing property/building condition.

 If you’re a hands off landlord, you can also hire a certified home inspector to check your properties.
 A property manager has inspection reports designed and usable in the property management software they use.
 They can be conducted via a mobile device and can be printed out or viewed by you and your contractor later.